I am a steward of God’s grace to my spouse.

 Because I am the recipient of God’s grace, I can be a steward of God’s grace in my marriage.
-That is to say God works through me to minister to my mate.
-God’s grace gives me the power to live that enables me to fulfill His will and be complete.
-And since I am complete in Christ and God supplies what I need in marriage our masterpiece marriage displays the portrait of Christ and His bride for all to see.
+That is to say, God works through me to minister to my mate.
+God’s grace gives me the power to live, enabling me to fulfill His will and be complete.
+And since I am complete in Christ and God supplies what I need in marriage, our masterpiece marriage displays the portrait of Christ and His bride for all to see.

 Grace may only flow forth from a fountain set in the Rock, capable of producing the sweet waters of redemptive love.
 A heart in tune with God’s Spirit and the direction of His will possesses passions and concerns for their spouse unnatural to this present world.
 Holy Spirit interaction turns our souls toward selfless resolve in seeking His good pleasure through the outpouring of grace.

 In the original design, husband and wife were to work together as stewards over Christ’s creation.
 The fall separated humankind from God as well as man and woman from each other.
 Now we spend our energies trying to understand our differences instead of embracing Christ’s redemptive work, that is the only means to reunite the broken.
 People, the highest and most dignified of creation, are called and equipped to be the most effective within God’s economy as stewards of grace.

 Stewards of Jesus’ Flock